cal-itp/data-infra/warehouse/models/docs/gtfs schedule/stops.md

 {% docs gtfs_stops__stop_name %}
 Name of the location.
 Use a name that people will understand in the local and tourist vernacular.

 When the location is a boarding area (location_type=4), the stop_name should contains the name of the boarding area as displayed by the agency.
-It could be just one letter (like on some European intercity railway stations), or text like “Wheelchair boarding area” (NYC’s Subway) or “Head of short trains” (Paris’ RER).
+It could be just one letter (like on some European intercity railway stations), or text like “Wheelchair boarding area” (NYC's Subway) or “Head of short trains” (Paris' RER).

 Conditionally Required:
 • Required for locations which are stops (location_type=0), stations (location_type=1) or entrances/exits (location_type=2).